Roger Michael, A Pioneer of London’s Vibrant and Eclectic Night Club Scene

 As a pioneer in the nightlife industry, a recognised nightlife personality throughout the world, and a visionary promoter and marketer, he continues to be recognised as a thought leader within the nightlife and entertainment industry.

 Roger Michael’s Winning Formula

 Michael began his nightlife career in 1987.
-His first club night was in 1989 at the club, Wall Street, on Bruton Place, Mayfair.
-Described as one of “London’s most successful promoters” by The Independent in 1997, Michael curated notable nights, such as The Next Big Thing, Atomic Model and Eyeball-Arizona in the capital.
-Reinventing admission standards and guest list norms, his unique ability to mix a diverse crowd of Londoners to create a winning formula has altered London’s approach to night entertainment forever.
+His first club night was in 1988 at the Wall Street Club, on Bruton Place, Mayfair.
+Described as one of “London’s most successful promoters” by The Independent in 1997, Michael curated notable nights, such as The Next Big Thing, Atomic Model and Eyeball Arizona in the capital.
+Reinventing and glamorising bottle service, door admission standards and guest list norms, his unique ability to mix a diverse crowd of Londoners to create a winning formula has altered London’s approach to night entertainment forever.

-With a history of curating bespoke guest lists, hosting innovative club nights that have enjoyed unparalleled success over the past three decades, and introducing ‘’bottle and table service’’ to some of the city’s premier venues in 1992, much is owed to Michael for the contribution he has made to London’s nightlife.
+With a history of curating bespoke guest lists, hosting innovative club nights that have enjoyed unparalleled success over the past decades, and introducing ‘’bottle and table service’’ to some of the city’s premier venues in the beginning of the 90s, much is owed to Michael for the contribution he has made to London’s nightlife.

-In 2008, Michael received The London Club and Bar Awards first ever Outstanding Achievement award for his significant contribution to London’s nightlife, and has also been recognised as one of the London Evening Standard’s 1000 Most Influential Londoners in the nightlife field in both 2009 and 2010.
+In 2008, Michael received The London Club and Bar Awards first-ever Outstanding Achievement award for his significant contribution to London’s nightlife and has also been recognised as one of The Evening Standard’s 1000 Most Influential Londoners in both 2009 and 2010.

 How it all Began

 After the end of London’s Blitz Kids era in the mid-1980s, the UK’s club culture had become dominated by the underground acid house party scene.
 During a period known as the Second Summer of Love, raves in warehouses, acid house and electronic dance music were prominent and London’s nightclubs were becoming less popular.